 - 2.16 Neighbourhood Plans must be prepared in line with national guidance and legislation including the Localism Act (2011), the Neighbourhood Planning (General) Regulations (2012)6, the Neighbourhood Planning Act, the National Planning Policy Framework (NPPF) (2019) and National Planning Practice Guidance (NPPG). - 2.17 Neighbourhood Plans must be in general conformity with the strategic policies of the development plan7.
-The development plan for South Woodham Ferrers is the Chelmsford Local Plan.
-Although not yet formally adopted at the time of writing, the Local Plan has been subject to examination and, subject to modifications, is a Plan that the Inspector has confirmed they are in a position to 'find sound'.
-The modifications to the Local Plan are currently being consulted upon and it is anticipated that the new Local Plan will be adopted in Spring 2020.
-This presents the planning strategy for the City Council administrative area for the years up to 2036 and is the framework within which the Neighbourhood Plan needs to function. - 2.18 Of particular relevance to the Neighbourhood Plan are the following policies in the Local Plan: - The spatial strategy outlined in Strategic Policy 9 for the Chelmsford administrative area as a whole, and which makes provision for a sustainable urban extension to the north of South Woodham Ferrers.
-This is further elaborated upon in Strategic Growth Site 7, establishing the mix and quantum of development to be provided.
-The Local Plan notes within the supporting text to this Policy that the draft Neighbourhood Plan can help shape the allocation and that, when made, the Town Council will receive 25% of the Community Infrastructure Levy payable as a result of development. - The role and function of South Woodham Ferrers Town Centre, as set out in Strategic Policy S14, and which is further elaborated upon in Policy EM2 in respect of primary and secondary retail frontages in the Town Centre. - The requirement for new development to help make high quality new places, through good design and sustainable principles, as set out, for example, in Polices MP1 (High Quality Design), and MP2 (Design and Place Shaping Principles in Major Developments). - 2.19 This Neighbourhood Plan has been informed by the Chelmsford City Council Local Plan documents and the suite of supporting material providing evidence to this, all of which can be accessed via the Chelmsford City Council website8. - 2.20 Other relevant policy documents at City Council level include the Essex Minerals Local Plan (2014) and the Essex and Southend-on-Sea Waste Local Plan (2017).
-Furthermore, the forthcoming Essex Coast Recreational Disturbance Avoidance & Mitigation Strategy (RAMS) will be adopted as a Supplementary Planning Document by the City Council.
+The development plan for South Woodham Ferrers is the Chelmsford Local Plan, adopted in May 2020.
+This presents the planning strategy for the City Council administrative area for the years up to 2036 and is the framework within which the Neighbourhood Plan needs to function. - 2.18 Of particular relevance to the Neighbourhood Plan are the following policies in the Local Plan: - The spatial strategy outlined in Strategic Policy S7 for the Chelmsford administrative area as a whole, and which makes provision for a sustainable urban extension to the north of South Woodham Ferrers.
+This is further elaborated upon in Strategic Growth Site Policy 10, establishing the mix and quantum of development to be provided.
+The Local Plan notes within the supporting text to this Policy that the draft Neighbourhood Plan can help shape the allocation and that, when made, the Town Council will receive 25% of the Community Infrastructure Levy payable as a result of development. - The role and function of South Woodham Ferrers Town Centre, as set out in Strategic Policy S12, and which is further elaborated upon in Policy DM5 in respect of primary and secondary retail frontages in the Town Centre. - The requirement for new development to help make high quality new places, through good design and sustainable principles, as set out, for example, in Polices DM23 (High Quality and Inclusive Design), and DM24 (Design and Place Shaping Principles in Major Developments). - 2.19 This Neighbourhood Plan has been informed by the Chelmsford City Council Local Plan documents and the suite of supporting material providing evidence to this, all of which can be accessed via the Chelmsford City Council website8. - 2.20 Other relevant policy documents at City Council level include the Essex Minerals Local Plan (2014) and the Essex and Southend-on-Sea Waste Local Plan (2017)9.
+Furthermore, South Woodham Ferrers is close to important European habitat sites the Essex Estuaries Special Area of Conservation (SAC), the Crouch and Roach Estuaries Special Protection Area (SPA).
+These sites are sensitive to increased visitor pressure from any new housing development, particularly from disturbance to birds and their habitats.
+An Essex-wide strategy (called the Recreational disturbance Avoidance and Mitigation Strategy, or RAMS) has been prepared, identifying the potential for disturbance and the types of mitigation that might be needed.
+Requirements are set out in Strategic Policy S4 of the Chelmsford Local Plan.